Freelancing as a student

 Do you want to join a student platform?
 Then you must follow the platform’s rules.
 Make sure you know how the platform works and what the conditions for joining are.
 For example, you see a request for serving staff at a cool event on the other side of the country.
 The platform often expects you to make your own travel arrangements and pay the travel costs yourself.
 You may also have to provide a suitable outfit yourself.

-Tip: before you join, find out which insurances are covered by the platform, and which ones you need to take care of yourself.
 Some clients will only hire someone who has taken out business liability insurance.
 This insurance covers damages caused by you while working.
-For example: an expensive machine breaks down, because you handle it wrong.
+For example: an expensive machine breaks down because you handle it wrong.
 Having proper insurance prevents difficulties for you and the client.
+And if something goes wrong, you do have to pay for it with the money you worked hard for.

 As a platform worker, you receive an hourly fee.
 In some cases, you may negotiate this fee yourself.
 You are usually paid by the platform, not the clients.
 The platform will send an invoice to the client and handle the administrative side of things.
 Make sure you know what the platform does, and what you have to do.